 Genealogical Dictionary of Legal Terms - Are you confused by legal documents in your genealogical research?
 Here is a dictionary of legal terms used in older documents such as wills, deeds, probate records, and other legal documents.

-Medical Terms and Epidemics
+Medical Terms and Epidemics:

-Death certificates or registers can have information about the cause of death.
+Historical Causes of Death Death certificates or registers can have information about the cause of death.
 For records before the mid-20th century, some terms used then are no longer familiar today.
 There are several websites that give definitions and interpretations to diseases and medical conditions found in these records.

-Cemetery and Gravestones
+Cemetery and Gravestones:

 Gravestone Symbols and Their Hidden Meanings - learn the meanings behind some common (and several uncommon) gravestone symbols.
 A revelation about your ancestor’s life may just be right in front of you, hidden in plain sight.